viorble/Lecture-Database/ch01_database_systems.md

 # Review Questions
 - What is a database
 - What is a DBMS
-- What is a Database System Environment
-- Explain DIKW model
 - Which database professional career you are interested in?